 Learn How to Make Fresh Egg Pasta!
-It isn't difficult to make at home!
-I've been making my own for years and it's really not difficult.
-It's as easy as mixing egg and flour for heaven's sake!
-Sure, there are purists out there who I'm sure like to create the illusion that there's some unfathomable techniques at play - but in reality - if you want to make pasta using your own hands, that is totally delicious and edible it's not a scary situation!
+It isn’t difficult to make at home!
+I’ve been making my own for years and it’s really not a chore.
+It’s as easy as mixing egg and flour for heaven’s sake!
+Sure, there are purists out there who I’m sure like to create the illusion that there’s some unfathomable techniques at play – but in reality – if you want to make pasta using your own hands, that is totally delicious and edible it’s not a scary situation!

 There are plenty of recipes for ‘the greatest pasta ever’ etc. But mine follows a simple recipe adapted from all the lovely Instagram nonnas at @pastagrannies – if it’s good enough for the nonnas then who am I to argue!?